zeek/spicy/doc/zeek.rst

    reasonably certain that it is processing the expected protocol.
    Optionally, you may also call :ref:`spicy::decline_input()
    <spicy_decline_input>` when you're sure the parser is *not* parsing
    the right protocol.
-However, the Zeek plugin will also trigger this automatically whenever your parser aborts with an error.
+However, Zeek will also trigger this automatically whenever your parser aborts with an error.

 .. _zeek_configuration: